Meet the 2026 Awardee: Arianne K. Baldomero, MD, MS, ATSF

 - Nominee: Recipient must be a primary member of the Clinical Problems Assembly as this award seeks to highlight ATS members with direct and specific contributions to the ATS Clinical Problems Assembly.

-- Must be at the Instructor or Assistant Professor level or at an equivalent rank in a non-academic institution.
+- Must be at the Instructor or Assistant Professor level or at an equivalent rank.

 - Nominator: Nominations can be submitted by any ATS member.
 Nominators who are not Clinical Problems Assembly members can submit nominations, as long as the nominee meets the qualifications above and the area of the nominee’s work matches the award goals.